-Your new website could become a critical business tool, so it’s important that we get it right.
+Your new website will become a critical business tool, so it’s important that we get it right.
 Before site development starts we need to step back and consider the following areas.

 Your Business Requirements

 What are the key requirements of your new site?
 What must it do to fit your business needs?
 Each client has unique requirements so we’ll discuss them in detail, but the following examples will give you an idea of what comes up:

 - Site content must be editable.
 This seems obvious, but you’d be surprised how many design agencies supply websites that can’t be edited by the client.
 If you’ve paid for a website you should be able to manage it yourself.

 - The site must provide information about your company and its services.
 Again this seems obvious, but taking the time to organise this information will lead to a site that’s easier to use.
 When redesigning an existing site we often find that some of this information is present, but it’s been added over time on an ad-hoc basis.
 It may make sense to you but actually confuses site users.
 As we’ll come to in a moment, identifying site user requirements is the other important area to consider.

 - A blog section and integration with social networking sites such as Facebook, Twitter and LinkedIn.
 This can be a good way to increase online visibility and drive traffic to your site, but it has to be backed up with relevant and useful information once people reach you.

 - The site should provide ways for customers to get in touch.
 This is extremely important as we’re talking about providing contact methods, not just listing contact details.

 - An update to an existing website design.
 Perhaps your website no longer matches your print branding, or it’s time to refresh everything.